Editing Tile Layers¶

 A simple eraser tool.
 Left click erases single tiles and right click can be used to quickly erase rectangular areas.

-There are various selection tools that all work in similar fashion:
+There are various tile selection tools that all work in similar fashion:

 Rectangular Select allows selection of rectangular areas (shortcut: